-Samsung's Bixby may be coming to a smart speaker in the most obvious move ever
+Samsung's Bixby may power a smart speaker in the most predictable move of 2017

 Not one to be left out, Samsung will reportedly plonk its fledgling personal assistant Bixby into a smart speaker.

-The Wall Street Journal’s sources say the company is planning to contend with the Amazon Echo, Google Home, Apple HomePod and the various devices promises with Microsoft’s Cortana.
+The Wall Street Journal’s sources say the company is planning to contend with the Amazon Echo, Google Home, Apple HomePod and the various devices promised with Microsoft’s Cortana.

 In news that will surprise precisely no-one, the report says it’ll be launched in the next few months.